The Beauty of Becoming: Growth Through Life’s Changes

 “What had been the focus of my entire adult life was gone, and it was devastating.”
 He was talking about being fired from Apple.
 But as I listened, I didn’t think about computers.
 I thought about motherhood.

-I poured my whole heart into raising my children, and I loved it.
-It’s what I was meant to do.
-I had dreams for my own creative work, too, like graphic design, and I was even accepted to grad school.
-But those dreams waited.
-My hands were full with something even more meaningful, being a stay-at-home Mom to three of the sweetest kids.
+It felt like my true calling.
+I also had dreams of doing creative work, like graphic design, and I was accepted to grad school.
+But those dreams had to wait.
+My days were already full with something even more meaningful: being mom to three wonderful kids.

 More connected reflections: